 We all know how stressful yet crucial it is to monitor engagement rates on Facebook and Instagram.
 You develop new content strategies, engage with audiences 24/7, and monitor social media competitors.
 However, at the end of the day, neither Facebook nor Instagram favors Business Pages.
 Fact!
 So frustrated page admins panic and choose a path with the lowest resistance.
 Since the “boost post” on Facebook or “promote” on Instagram buttons are tempting and so easy to click.

-Boosted posts generate higher reach and impressions.
-And although the engagement consideration can be a part of your strategy, it surely doesn’t fit every objective of every campaign.
+Boosted posts generate greater reach and additional impressions.
+Although the engagement consideration can be a part of your strategy, it doesn’t necessarily fit every objective of every campaign.

 This article will reverse engineer boosted and promoted posts and show you what exactly happens when you click that magic button.

-- How to use boosted and promoted posts to drive real results?
+- How can boosted and promoted posts be used to drive real results?

 By boosting your posts, you can reach new people who are more likely to react, share and comment.
 Beginner business page admins like the feature because all friction points are eliminated, and it quickly kills the frustration of low engagement rates.